kigawas/clean-axum/README.md

 ### Unit and integration tests

 - `tests::api`: API integration tests.
 Hierarchy is the same as `api::routers`
-- `tests::app`: DB/ORM-related unit tests.
-Hierarchy is the same as `app::services`
+- `tests::app::persistence`: DB/ORM-related unit tests.
+Hierarchy is the same as `app::persistence`

 ### Others